-Many cancer cases are linked to lifestyle.
+Many types of cancer are linked to lifestyle.
 Healthy lifestyle choices can help lower your risk for cancer and many other diseases.
 They can also improve your overall health.

-Talk with your healthcare provider about aids for quitting, such as nicotine patches and some prescription medicines.
+Talk with your healthcare provider about aids for quitting.
+This can include nicotine patches and some prescription medicines.

 Get help from ex-smokers.